 Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Just over two hours drive from Sydney, it’s quick and easy to head to the Hunter Valley in NSW, whether just for the day or for a weekend.
 But don’t think that your dog needs to miss out on the fun.
-Here’s lots of tips on everything from dog-friendly wineries to dog-friendly accommodation, so that everyone can enjoy a getaway to the Hunter Valley.
+I’ve put together lots of tips on everything from dog-friendly wineries to dog-friendly accommodation, so that your whole family can enjoy a getaway to the Hunter Valley.

 Dog-Friendly Hunter Valley